Flight delay compensation guide: How to claim up to £530/person for free – 2021 Update

 What Can I Do If the Airline Dismisses My Flight Delay Compensation Claim?

-When you first approach an airline to discuss the possibility of claiming compensation for a delayed flight, be prepared to be given disinformation.
-Many airlines publish terms and conditions that try to limit the rights of consumers to claim flight delay compensation.
+When you first approach an airline to discuss the possibility of claiming compensation for a delayed flight, be prepared to be given misinformation.
+Many airlines publish terms and conditions that try to limit consumers’ rights to claim flight delay compensation.

 When you contact the airline, they may refer you to these terms and conditions, and refuse your claim based upon them.
 In this case, you are still protected by U.K. and EU law, and can still go ahead and claim compensation.
 You will need a claims service to do this on your behalf, as you will need to open a legal case against the airline and take the claim to court.

-The rules for claiming compensation for a cancelled flight are the same as those for claiming for a flight delay in regard to when a claim exists.
+The rules for claiming compensation for a cancelled flight are the same as those for claiming for a flight delay concerning when a claim exists.
 EU departures regardless of airline and EU operators landing at an airport within the European Union.
-Iceland, Liechtenstein, Norway and Switzerland are all handled as if they are in the European Union for the purposes of claiming flight delay compensation.
+Iceland, Liechtenstein, Norway and Switzerland are all handled as if they are in the European Union to claim flight delay compensation.

-Where the law does differ somewhat compared to claiming for a flight delay, is in the fact that no matter the cause, whether it is the fault of the airline or not, you are always entitled to either a full refund or a replacement flight.
-A few considerations do apply though, including:
+The law does differ somewhat compared to claiming for a flight delay because no matter the cause, whether it is the fault of the airline or not, you are always entitled to either a full refund or a replacement flight.
+A few considerations do apply, though, including: